Bankoga/golem/docs/catch_22/05_mirror_of_the_mind.md

 In what sense: Clasically, Traditionally, Intellectually, Culturally, Objectively, Subjectively?
 Much of my childhood did I spend afraid that I was not thinking!
 My mind was silent!

 OH THE HORROR!
 UNBURDENED BY NONSENSE!
 FREE TO SOLVE PROBLEMS!
 FREE TO SIMPLY BE!
+OH OROTUND NONSENSE!

 So I learned to fill my head with thoughts.
-To drown out the horrible silence that everyone forsooth took to eschew thought...
+To drown out the horrible silence that forsooth eschewed thought...
 To do that which I am told, for society is the way.
 To shut up about evil, for the status quo is your master and it rejects change.
 Lament the loss of silence!
 Or not.
 Reality does as it wills.

 Reality is a lie.
 Experience is Truth.